 Bids shall be awarded after careful examination of the details of the bid to determine the best overall value to the District.
 In instances where the low bid was not accepted, a statement of the reasons the low bid was not accepted shall be attached to the bid.
 Bidders submitting written bids shall be notified in writing of the bid award.

-Whenever possible, a preference will be given to small and minority businesses; women's business enterprises; and labor surplus area firms.
+Whenever possible, a preference will be given to minority and women owned businesses.